 The Neutralized Drift Compression Experiment II (NDCX II) is an induction accelerator planned for initial commissioning in 2012.
-The final design calls for a 3 MeV, Li+ ion beam, delivered in a bunch with characteristic pulse duration of 1 ns, and transverse dimension of order 1 mm.
-The NDCX II will be used in studies of material in the warm dense matter (WDM) regime, and ion beam/hydrodynamic coupling experiments relevant to heavy ion based inertial fusion energy.
+The final design calls for a 3 MeV, Li+ ion beam, delivered with characteristic pulse duration of 1 ns, and transverse dimension of order 1 mm.
+The NDCX II will be used in studies of material in the warm dense matter (WDM) regime and ion beam/hydrodynamic coupling experiments relevant to heavy-ion-based inertial fusion energy.